Payback (2014)

-The 2014 Payback was the second annual Payback professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on June 1, 2014, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois for the second consecutive year.
-This was also the first Payback event to air on the WWE Network, which launched in February.
+The 2014 Payback was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the second annual Payback and took place on June 1, 2014, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois for the second consecutive year.
+This was the first Payback event to livestream on the WWE Network, which launched in February.
 The theme of the event was wrestlers seeking payback against their opponents.

-Nine matches, including one on the Kickoff pre-show, were contested at the event.
+Nine matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, The Shield (Dean Ambrose, Seth Rollins, and Roman Reigns) defeated Evolution (Triple H, Randy Orton, and Batista) in a No Holds Barred six-man tag team elimination match.
 In other prominent matches, John Cena defeated Bray Wyatt in a Last Man Standing match and Bad News Barrett defeated Rob Van Dam to retain the WWE Intercontinental Championship.

 This was the first WWE pay-per-view since Armageddon in December 2006 not to feature a men's world championship match on the card.
 Payback drew 67,000 buys (excluding WWE Network views), down from previous year's 186,000 buys.

 Production

 Background

 In 2013, WWE established a new pay-per-view (PPV) titled Payback, which replaced their previously well-known event, No Way Out.
 The concept of the event was the wrestlers seeking payback against their opponents.
-The 2014 Payback was subsequently the second event in the Payback chronology, thus establishing Payback as an annual event.
+The 2014 Payback was subsequently the second Payback, thus establishing Payback as an annual event.
 It took place on June 1, 2014, at the Allstate Arena in the Chicago suburb of Rosemont, Illinois for the second consecutive year.
-In addition to traditional PPV, the 2014 event was the first Payback to air on WWE's online streaming service, the WWE Network, which launched in February.
+In addition to traditional pay-per-view, the event was available through WWE's livestreaming service, the WWE Network, which launched in February, which made it the first Payback to air on the WWE Network.